 What is the Data Universal Numbering System (DUNS) Number?

 The Data Universal Numbering System (DUNS) number is a nine-digit unique identification number assigned to U.S. businesses by the Dun & Bradstreet company.
 It is popularly known as the social security number for businesses.
 This number system is also used by the United Nations and European Commission.

-How is the DUNS Number Used?
+When was the DUNS Number Created?

-Data Universal Numbering System +4
+What is the Data Universal Numbering System +4